 You’ll notice that I’ve not added any salt to the recipe, we’re going to let the bacon do all that salty work here.

-My Cabbage with Bacon and Cream Pairs Perfectly With…
+My Creamy Cabbage and Bacon Pairs Perfectly With…

 Feed a Crowd